carbon-design-system/ibm-products/.github/ISSUE_TEMPLATE/enhancement-refinement-template.md

 # Acceptance criteria

+User stories describing what this new component is meant to achieve.

 ## Base requirements

-- [ ] User stories describing what new component is meant to achieve
 - [ ] Create initial component
 - [ ] Include stories for component
 - [ ] Add test coverage, reaching our baseline 80% coverage threshold (this may